tencentyun/intlcloud-documents/doc_new/400_SSL证书_SSL/intl_en/C35243_Apache 服务器证书安装_intl_en.md

 - The remote login tool PuTTY or Xshell has been installed (you are recommended to get the latest version from their official websites).
 - The Apache server has been installed and configured on the current server.

->The CSR file is uploaded by you or generated online by the system when you apply for the certificate and is provided to the CA, which can be ignored during installation.
+>?The CSR file is uploaded by you or generated online by the system when you apply for the certificate and is provided to the CA, which can be ignored during installation.

 ## Data
 The data to be prepared before installing the SSL certificate includes: